jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/delta_func.png" style="border:none;width:60%">
 </div>

 Implement a XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
 In both cases, we need a network with 2 layers.
-A network with 3 or 4 layer can push the hand written recognition of number to an accuracy of 95% easily.
-Naturally, a network for many layers (deeper) can reproduce a much complicated model.
+A network with 3 or 4 layer can push the hand written recognition of numbers to an accuracy of 95%.
+Naturally, a network with many layers (deeper) can reproduce a much complicated model.
 For example, Microsoft ResNet for image recognition has 100+ layers.

 ### Build a Linear regression model

-### Learning from mistakes
+Before teaching Pieter how to learn those parameters, we try to build a simple model first.
+For example, Pieter wants to expand on his horizon and try to start online dating.
+He wants to find out the relationship between the number of online dates with the number of years in eductaion and the monthly income.
+Pieter starts with a simple linear model as follows:

+$$
+dates = W_1*years in school + W_2*monthly income + bias
+$$

+He asks 1000 people in each community and collect the information on their income, education and the corresponding number of online dates.
+Pieter is interested in finding out how each community values their intellectual vs his humble post-doc salary.
+So even this model looks overwhemly simple, it serves its purpose.

-**Deep learing is about learning from mistakes.**
+**Deep learing is about learning from mistakes.** His stratragy to create a model for each community will be:
+1. Take a first guess on W and b.
+2. Use the model above to compute the number of dates.
+3. With the computed value and the number provided by each sample, he compute the error of his model.
+4. Pieter will also compute how a small change in the current value of W and b will impact on the error.
+5. With this rate change information regarding W & b on the error, Pieter re-adjust W & b. (**Gradient descent**)
+6. Go back to step 2 for N iterations.
+7. When it is complete, we should have the correct parameter for W and b trainned with the collected sample data.
+8. We use the final W & b on the model to make a prediction on how Pieter will do on each community.

 #### Gradient descent
+Step 3-5 is called the gradient descent in ML.
+First we need to define a function to measure our errors betweent the real life and our model.
+Mean square error (MSE) is one obvious candidate.
+In ML, we call this error function **cost function**.

+$$
+J(W, b, h, y) = mean square error (W, b, h, y) = \frac{1}{N} \sum_i (h - y)^2
+$$

 #### Backpropagation